princethapa18/tcl_scripts/README.md

 # tcl_scripts
 TCL scripts

-chow.tcl   # to change ownership of file or directory (recursively)
+chown.tcl          ---> to change ownership of file or directory (recursively)

-modifyPartCard.tcl # to edit/extract some values from Pamcrash input (*.pc) files
+modifyPartCard.tcl ---> to edit/extract some values from Pamcrash input (*.pc) files